 Criminals and criminal behavior are both studied in the branches of psychology known as criminal psychology and forensic psychology.
 Despite being closely connected, there are several significant contrasts between these two professions.
 Criminal psychology focuses on understanding why people commit crimes, while forensic psychology focuses on the application of psychological principles in legal proceedings and crime investigations.
 Criminal psychologists work to gain an understanding of the psychological factors that motivate criminal behavior, while forensic psychologists work to apply their expertise to legal proceedings and criminal investigations, such as providing psychological assessments of suspects and providing expert witness testimony in court.

 The psychology of criminal behavior is a complex field that seeks to understand why people commit crimes and why criminal behavior is so persistent.
 Many theories, like the Rational Choice Theory, Trait Theory, Social Structure Theory, and Social Process Theory, make an effort to explain criminal conduct.
 Each of these theories focuses on different factors, such as individual characteristics, environmental factors, and social factors, that could potentially influence criminal behavior.
 Research in this field has also explored the effects of poverty, substance abuse, mental health, and other factors on criminal behavior.
 Ultimately, understanding criminal behavior is essential in order to develop effective prevention and intervention strategies.

-Roles of Criminal Psychology in Legal System (Criminal Justice System):
+Roles of Criminal Psychology in the Legal System (Criminal Justice System):

 Professor Lionel Haward describes the four roles performed by a professional criminal psychologist to assess criminal and criminal behavior.

-- Advisory: The psychologist advises police about how to start an investigation.
-For e.g.: cross-examination, witness examination, and how the offender will act after committing the offence .
+The psychologist advises the police about how to start an investigation.
+For e.g.: cross-examination, witness examination, and how the offender will act after committing the offense .

 A. Criminal Profiling: